aielte-research/yamvp/README.md

 [![pypi](https://img.shields.io/pypi/v/yamvp.svg)](https://pypi.org/project/yamvp/)
 # YAMVP - Yet Another Matplotlib Venn-diagram Plotter
 ## Overview
-This module provides a function to create matplotlib figures containing ellipse-based Venn-diagrams with up to 5 classes.
+This module provides a function to create Matplotlib figures containing ellipse-based Venn-diagrams with up to 5 classes.

 The main goal was to provide a simple interface and good looks.

-For examle, class colors are averaged instead of simply using alpha blending, making the intersection colors invariant to the order in which the ellipses are drawn.
+For example, color mixing of the class intersections does not simply rely on alpha stacking.

 ## Installation
 ```
 pip install yamvp
 ```

-## Basic usage
+## Basic Usage
 ```python
 from yamvp import venn
 import numpy as np